 The one mile footway between Thornford Village and its station was opened in June 2011 initiated and championed by the partnership, and funded by Dorset County Council, whose expert teams designed and delivered it.
 The footway allows villagers to reach the station safely, and in June 2015 new seating was installed to allow walkers to relax along the route to enjoy the lovely views.

 The Friends of Upwey first began work with South West Trains and the British Transport Police to tackle vandalism and anti social behaviour.
 Today they also help to keep the station clean and have established lovely gardens, as well as improving information for customers.
 The Friends have dramatically reduced the incidence of vandalism, & created a station the whole community is proud of.
+Their latest project was a replica of the Victorian “running in” board installed in early 2017.

 Our Very Own Train